 \subsection{The effective frequency distribution of strongly interacting pairs}

-As mentioned in the main text, we consider the near-field interaction as being the dominant process that contributes to dephasing, and furthermore approximately diagonalize it into the following complete basis in the single-excitation manifold: $|e_i\rangle$ with energy $\omega\approx 0$ for all atoms that do not have a close-by neighbor, and $(|e_i g_j\rangle + |g_i e_j\rangle)/\sqrt{2}$ with energy $\omega_{\pm}({\bf r}_{ij})$ for all atoms $i,j$ that form close-by pairs.
-As also stated in the main text, we can trivially evaluate the dynamics induced by the near-field interactions by projecting the initial spin wave into this basis, and assuming that overlap with anti-symmetric pair states is negligible.
+We consider the near-field interaction as being the dominant process that contributes to dephasing, and furthermore approximately diagonalize it into the following complete basis in the single-excitation manifold: $|e_i\rangle$ with energy $\omega\approx 0$ for all atoms that do not have a close-by neighbor, and $(|e_i g_j\rangle + |g_i e_j\rangle)/\sqrt{2}$ with energy $\omega_{\pm}({\bf r}_{ij})$ for all atoms $i,j$ that form close-by pairs.
+As also stated previously, we can evaluate the dynamics induced by the near-field interactions by projecting the initial spin wave into this basis, and assuming that overlap with symmetric/anti-symmetric pair states to be equal.

 More precisely, we start from the probability distribution of nearest neighbors in a random gas of density $\rho$ \cite{daley2003introduction},